reyestech/reyestech/README.md

 <p> Feel free to explore my repositories to see my work in action! </p>

 <h6>⚠️ Disclaimer!
     All content shared is for educational purposes only.
-Always follow ethical and legal standards in cybersecurity activities. </h6>
+Always follow your local ethical and legal cybersecurity standards. </h6>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/94b6696a-d14a-4606-8a94-30e5a8ae9daa" alt="cc563a569dbad4f615e5a45c1c99f6c9" width="250"/>